braincore/hai-cli/README.md

   - The cache is useful for avoiding the delay of an AI response and reducing costs for expensive prompts.

-- `/task-include <name|path>` - Rather than clearing the conversation and entering a new task-mode, this command injects tasks commands into the current conversation.
-If you find yourself giving the same instructions to the AI over-and-over again, just make a (pseudo-)task with your instructions and include it any time even if you're in another task-mode.
-For example, I have a `ken/be-terse` task and `ken/code-preference` task that I inject as necessary.
+- `/task-include <name|path>` - Runs the task steps without entering task-mode or exiting another task-mode.
+Useful when you want to use a task even if you're in another task-mode.
+For example, I'll `/task-include ken/absolute-mode` while in other tasks.

 - `/ai <model>` - While this isn't a task-only command, its behavior is subtly different.
 In a task step, if the user doesn't have hai-router or an API key